ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Your First Team

 As a technical leader, your job is not just to manage the technical team; it also includes serving as the technical representative in the C-suite.
-Your role is to represent engineering and technology in all of the company s highest-level strategic discussions and to ensure that engineering and technology are on the right course for the business.
+Your role is to represent engineering and technology in all of the company's highest-level strategic discussions and to ensure that engineering and technology are on the right course for the business.
 At times, this means having difficult conversations with other leaders conversations that require vulnerability and humility, and conversations that enable you to work through conflict and are grounded in mutual trust. ese conversations are key to the job, and for them to be possible you must be deeply engaged with your leadership team, thinking of them as your first team.

 You're likely a highly technical person.
 You probably enjoy your technical meetings the most, or at least find solving technical problems with your team familiar and highly satisfying.
 So, it's easy to fall into a pattern where you spend most of your time with technical teams, and to adopt a my team is the technical team mindset. is is a great way to build rapport within the tech team, and there are times when that is the most critical relationship to invest in.